Compare Rates and Save on Life Insurance

 LACK OF CONTROL OVER DISTRIBUTION

 Without a named beneficiary, the policyholder has less control over who receives the life insurance payout.
 The distribution will be determined by the terms of the will or, if there's no will, by state intestacy laws.
-These laws refer to states' rules to determine who will inherit a deceased's assets.
+These laws refer to states' rules for determining who will inherit a deceased person's assets.

 POTENTIAL FAMILY CONFLICTS